-This easy vegan soup recipe doesn't need a long-simmering time and is refreshing enough for warm days with the comfort you seek when it's cool.
+This easy vegan soup recipe cooks quickly and is refreshing enough for warm days with the comfort you seek when it's cool.

 If you want to substitute ground spices for whole, use the following equivalents as a rough guide:

 - 2 teaspoons cumin seeds = 1 ½ teaspoon of ground cumin

 - 1 teaspoon coriander seeds = ½ teaspoon of ground coriander

 - 1 teaspoon black peppercorns = 1 teaspoon ground black pepper

 - 1 teaspoon yellow mustard seeds = 1 teaspoon ground mustard